Pop psychology sells well.

 Some of the variables that the “marshmallow test” did not account for include:

-- Different children are likely to have different levels of interest in consuming marshmallows (ie.: the “delaying power” is based not on self-control but on limited interest marshmallows)
+- Different children are likely to have different levels of interest in consuming marshmallows (ie.: the “delaying power” is based not on self-control but on limited interest in marshmallows)

 - The sample size was very small

-Indeed when Typer Watts replicated the study he found that:
+Indeed, when Typer Watts replicated the study he found that:

 - The correlation was 50% smaller than the original test